 Kentucky Youth Career Center in Bullitt County

 Operated by Goodwill Industries, this Kentucky Youth Career Center offers career, leadership, educational and personal development services to Bullitt County youth between the ages of 16 and 21 to help them achieve their goals.
-Click here for photos of some GED graduates and others honored at the May 13, 2010, graduation ceremonies.
+Click here for photos of some GED graduates.

 More information is available at (502) 543-1342.
 This Kentucky Youth Career Center is located at 505 Buffalo Run Road, Suite 104, Shepherdsville, KY 40165.
-You can talk with someone Monday through Friday from 8 a.m. to 4 p.m. or by appointment.
+You can talk with a youth specialist Monday through Friday from 8 a.m. to 4 p.m. or by appointment.
 Find out more about the Bullitt County program and read about the experiences of two GED graduates by clicking here.